 Technology provides a critical link to the world that allows communication of information and ideas beyond the walls of the school.
 Fluency in technology skills is valued as a support for the academic curriculum in all departments.
-In addition, the school has a responsibility to equip students with the tools necessary to succeed in an increasingly technological society and engage all members of the Friends Select community in the ethical and responsible use of technology.
 The school is mindful to approach technology within the context of Quaker values.

 Note: Friends Select School makes no warranties of any kind, whether expressed or implied, for network services.
 The school is not responsible for any damages a technology user may incur, which include loss of data resulting from delays, non-deliveries, dysfunction, or service interruptions caused by negligence or user errors or omissions.
 Use of any information obtained via the Internet is at the user's own risk.
 Friends Select School specifically denies any responsibility for the accuracy, quality, or scholarship of information obtained through these services.
-Students agree to abide by all terms delineated in the Handbook sections regarding technology and responsible use policy and are asked to sign their agreement on a Technology Ethics and Responsible Use Agreement form at the beginning of each school year.
+Students agree to abide by all terms delineated in the Handbook sections regarding technology and responsible use policy and are asked to sign the Technology Responsible Use Policy at the beginning of each school year.